Car security: how to keep your car and driveway protected

-With car crime increasing, car security is more important than ever before.
+With car crime on the rise, car security is more important than ever before.
 Theft of and from vehicles is at a five-year high, according to official figures from the Home Office, while insurers said claims for stolen cars in January to March this year were higher than for any quarter since 2012.

 Unlike in previous spikes, though, the thieves aren’t joyriders.
 The modern car crook doesn’t use a crowbar or screwdriver, and isn’t stealing for fun.
 Instead, they will invest hundreds of pounds in sophisticated tech to bypass modern security systems.
 Once stolen, the cars will be given a false identity, smuggled abroad or broken up for parts.

 How can you make life more difficult for these increasingly-sophisticated criminals?
 We’ve taken a look at some of the latest gadgets, and a few old favourites, to help keep your car safe and potentially bring down the cost of insurance.

 Steering wheel locks have been around for decades, but they are still a good way to make life difficult for thieves.
 Something which covers the wheel completely, like a Disklok, will deter all but the most committed criminal by making it impossible to drive off.
 It will also prevent airbag or steering wheel theft, which is an increasing problem as crooks look for cheap parts to repair crash-damaged cars.
 The downside is that they are cumbersome and relatively expensive, but they can be used on any vehicle, from classics to motorhomes.